rstudio/keras3/docs/dev/reference/op_isin.md

 - x2:

   Values against which to test each element of `x1`.
+May be a tensor, list, or scalar.

 - assume_unique:

-  Whether both inputs can be assumed to contain unique elements.
+  Whether both inputs can be assumed to contain unique elements. `TRUE` can improve performance; `FALSE` handles duplicates correctly.
+  Defaults to `FALSE`.

 - invert:

-  Whether to invert the result.
+  Whether to invert the result, returning `TRUE` where elements of `x1` are absent from `x2`.
+Defaults to `FALSE`.

 ## Value